Steve Furniss: Swimming for USC

 Beginning in the Fall of 1971, Furniss swam competitively and studied business at University of Southern California, and considered applying to dental school, graduating in 1975.
 He then worked in public relations for the swimwear company Arena.

-AT USC, Furniss swam for the highly accomplished Hall of Fame swim coach Peter Daland.
-In his first NCAA championship meet as only a Freshman in 1971, he placed a close second in the 200 and 400-yard individual medly to world class swimmer, Gary Hall.
-Swimming for USC in 1974, he won his signature event, the 200-yard Individual Medley with a time of 1:51.522 on his home turf in Long Beach, California.
+AT USC, Furniss swam for the Hall of Fame swim coach Peter Daland.
+In his first NCAA championship meet as only a Freshman in 1971, he placed second in the 200 and 400-yard individual medley to swimmer Gary Hall.
+Swimming for USC in 1974, he won the 200-yard Individual Medley with a time of 1:51.522 in Long Beach, California.

 During the full span of his college career at USC from around 1971-75, Steve took four individual medley titles in NCAA competition, and set two world records as a Trojan, described earlier.
 His achievements earned him a place on the Pac-12 All-Century swim team.
 With his solid achievements as a High School Water Polo player, Steve was also twice an All-American player on USC's Water Polo Team.

 By 1975, the Furniss brothers, when they were not fully engaged in collegiate swimming, swam for Hall of Fame Coach Dick Jochums at what was then known as the Long Beach Swim Team and had previously been sponsored by Philips66.